 Free up storage on your Apple Watch by removing any music or photos that you've synced to your watch.
 Then try to install the watchOS update.
 If you still can't update, remove some apps to free up more space, then try to update.

 If you can't update after deleting media and apps, follow the steps in the next section.

 Unpair and update your Apple Watch

 - Keep your Apple Watch and iPhone close together as you unpair them.

 - Open the Watch app on your iPhone.

 - Go to the My Watch tab, then tap All Watches at the top of the screen.

-- Tap the info button next to the watch you want to unpair.
+- Tap the info button next to the watch that you want to unpair.

 - Tap Unpair Apple Watch.

-- For GPS + Cellular models, choose to keep your mobile plan.
+- For GPS + Cellular models, choose to keep your cellular plan.

 - Tap again to confirm.
 You might need to enter your Apple ID password to disable Activation Lock.
 Before erasing all content and settings on your Apple Watch, your iPhone creates a new backup of your Apple Watch.
 You can use the backup to restore a new Apple Watch.